 After several trips to Melaka, I could never stop gushing about the food and coffee in Malaysia.
-When I got the chance to set food on the country’s capital, Kuala Lumpur, I made it a point to check out a cafe or two.
+When I got the chance to set foot on the country’s capital, Kuala Lumpur, I made it a point to check out a cafe or two.

 My first coffee stop was the Old Town Coffee branch in the hotel I stayed in.
 However, I only bought a takeaway coffee during my first night in the city.

 The second stop and one of coffee shops that was already part of my itinerary is LOKL.

 Though it was several hours after noon time, the place is still packed with people having their meals.
 I was seated in the outdoor area.
 I didn’t mind it as much since it was under a shade and the place itself is still very cozy.

 I glanced at their menu and was tempted by the sights of Chicken and Waffles, Truffle Croque Madame, and Eggs Florentine.
 However, I opted for something to cool down.
 I got the Ice Coffee and Coconut.
 Seeing the various brownies displayed on the counter, I gave in to temptation and ordered one to pair with my drink.

 Mixing coffee with coconut water is quite new to me and I am glad I tried it.
 It was a great caffeinated refresher especially in warm humid weather.
 The brownies was rich and flavorful.
 It is good for sharing but it is also fine if you want to gobble it up all by your self.